![]() |

 At first, I trusted the computer - don't we all?
-However, after my daughter bought her exercise bike, she commented that I must be working incredibly hard because she was getting a report of 30 calories used in 20 minutes activity.
-This started me thinking that if I use 250 calories in 10 minutes, that is the same as 1500 calories per hour!
+However, after my daughter bought her exercise bike, she commented that I must be working incredibly hard because she was getting a report of 30 calories used in 20 minutes of activity.
+It started me thinking that 250 calories in 10 minutes is the same as 1500 calories per hour!
 Even Polar Explorers dragging sledges and channel swimmers do not use calories at that rate.
 There was something wrong.
 As an electrical engineer, I trained in the RAF, so I know all about Joules and Calories.
 So, I did some sums for myself: If I work at a rate of 100 watts for 10 minutes, then that is:

 To convert to calories, DIVIDE the number of Joules by 4.184.
-In this case, for ease, I divided by four and got 15,000 calories.
-However, since all the food ratings use Kilo Calories (Kcals), my computer should have shown about 15 Kcals used.
+In this case, I divided by four for ease and got 15,000 calories.
+However, since all the food ratings use kilo calories (Kcals), my computer should have shown that about 15 kcals were used.
 What has happened is that my computer has been incorrectly programmed and is MULTIPLYING the number of Joules by four instead of dividing by 4.
 Accordingly, it is a factor of 16 times out in its result.
 I have written to the manufacturer, pointing out this; they agree about the problem, compensated me for my trouble, and informed them of the hitch.
 An Interesting Train of ThoughtIn my 10-minute session, at a pedal rate of 60 rpm, I was working at 100 watts, achieving 20 Km per hour speed and using 15 Kcals.
-So, if I carried on for an hour, I would have used 90 Kcals and covered 20 Km.
+If I carried on for an hour, I would have used 90 Kcals and covered 20 Km.
 This made me realise just how efficient the body is in using its food and how much exercise would be needed to burn up the calories in food.

 Table 1 - Sample Food Listing What did I Save?When I retired in 2011 to look after my wife, my activity level dropped, and my weight gradually crept up.
 This was not helped by regular intake of Chocolate Digestive biscuits each afternoon with a cup of tea, and an evening snack of a mini pork pie (or two), or a crisp sandwich when my wife was fast asleep.
 By the beginning of 2014, I was 15st 7lbs and distinctly obese.
 So, I decided to take matters in hand, stopped coffee whitening my snacks, and cut out all buttered bread, cake, and biscuits.

 Diabetes 2 - Vic 0Despite annual medical tests while in the RAF, it was not until a year after I retired that it was discovered, by accident, that I had Type 2 diabetes.
-This has been controlled by tablets ever since.
-And since then, my tablets have been increased every three years or so.
+Tablets have controlled this ever since.
+Since then, my tablets have increased every three years or so.
 In January, my HbA1c was 69.
-This means that I was close but not entirely down to the level that the doctor would have liked.
-By June, having stopped most of my snacks in the evening and lost one stone in weight, it was 54 - the doctor approved but still wanted better.
-So, I cut out all the stuff in Table 2 and started a moderate exercise regime.
-In September, I am a further two stone lighter this week, and my HbA1c is now 39.
-This is a massive improvement, effectively, at that level; I am very low borderline diabetic, or even possibly disease-free.
+It means I was close but not entirely down to the level the doctor would have liked.
+By June, having stopped most of my snacks in the evening and lost one stone in weight, it was 54 - the doctor approved, but I still wanted better.
+So, I removed everything in Table 2 and started a moderate exercise regime.
+I am a two-stone lighter this week in September, and my HbA1c is now 39.
+It is a massive improvement, effectively, at that level; I am very low borderline diabetic, or even possibly disease-free.
 UpdateIt is now early November, now 11st 10lb.
-I have seen the Doc about my blood levels at last.
+I have seen the doc about my blood levels at last.
 He is delighted with the weight loss, but my blood levels are too good!
 So, he has reduced my tablets by half and will be taking another blood test in January to see how things are.
 I gave him a copy of Table 2 and the NHS website reference, which seemed to interest him greatly.
 References

 Page ReferenceIf you quote information from this page in your work, then the reference for this page is: